Paul Schell. That’s who.1

 One such tree is the Acer griseum (Paperbark maple).
 These trees can sometimes be found as street trees, but are exceptional when used as specimen trees in lawns or parks.
 This oriental maple is typically a single trunked tree featured in gardens for its unusual bark.
 The two images below are multi-stemmed specimens demonstrating the cinnamon-colored exfoliating bark further enhanced by its dramatic shape.

-Any of the half-dozen Paperbark maples in the nursery may be had for 1 or 2% of what Paul Schell paid.
+A lovely, well-established Paperbark maple may be had for 1 or 2% of what Paul Schell paid.
 Like Paul Schell’s Japanese maple, these Paperbark Maples are nature’s works of art.

 Sources: